MicrosoftDocs/iis-docs/iis/manage/working-with-server-core/iis-70-on-server-core.md

 &gt; AppCmd set config /section:system.webServer/handlers /+[name='PHP-FastCGI',path='\*.php',verb='\*',modules='FastCgiModule',scriptProcessor='d:\php\php-cgi.exe',resourceType='Either']

-**Notes**:
+> [!NOTE]

-1. AppCmd.exe is a new command-line tool that ships with IIS 7.0.
+> 1. AppCmd.exe is a new command-line tool that ships with IIS 7.0.
 AppCmd.exe can be found at `%WinDir%\System32\InetSrv` directory.
 For more information on AppCmd command-line tool, please click the [link](../../get-started/getting-started-with-iis/getting-started-with-appcmdexe.md).
-2. Depending on PHP installation location described in Q4, paths to executables on the hard disk may require updates.
+> 2. Depending on PHP installation location described in Q4, paths to executables on the hard disk may require updates.
 All appcmd example commands above assume that PHP installation is in D:\PHP folder.

 ## Server Core Administration Tips